Jojs/springrest/PROJECTLOG.md

 Running app with new db.
 Checking my Postman collection.
 Having trouble with installing app on heroku.
-Was missing Procfile with content web:    java -Dserver.port=$PORT -jar  target/springrest-0.0.1-SNAPSHOT.jar Deploy and test
+Was missing Procfile with content web:    java -Dserver.port=$PORT -jar  target/springrest-0.0.1-SNAPSHOT.jar

+## Heroku
+2016-03-21, 15.15-
+Nope, really the problem was a folder debt.
+The pom.xml must be in the root Deploy and test

 Wiki on project